ImamJhe/ImamJhe/README.md

 - 👯 I train my coding skills from several YouTube channels and free mini courses
 - ⌛ In my free time, I solve problems on GeeksforGeeks and read tech articles.
 - 🎯 My goal is to be an expert in data
-- 🧠 Learn it untill expert
+- 🧠 Learn it to be expert

 ## On this github I will share my independent projects